Ryangwaite/AWS-SAA-C02-Course/README.md

 ### 1.3.5.
 When to use IAM Roles

 Lambda Execution Role.
 For a given lambda function, you cannot determine the number of principals which suggested a Role might be the ideal identity to use.

 - Trust Policy: to trust the Lambda Service
 - Permission Policy: to grant access to AWS services.

-When this is run, it uses the sts:AssumeRole to generate keys to CloudWatch and S3.
+When this is run, it uses the sts:AssumeRole to generate keys for CloudWatch and S3.

 It is better when possible to use an IAM Role versus attaching a policy.